-Draft WSIS+10 Vision for WSIS Beyond 2015
+Draft WSIS+10 Vision for Beyond 2015

-B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.
+B. Priority areas to be addressed Beyond 2015.

-There a number of priority areas that need to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+There are a number of areas that have been identified by WSIS stakeholders as priorities for the post- 2015 development agenda.
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.
+But with the rapid development of ICTs over the past ten years and the mainstreaming of ICTs into everyday life, the link between ICTs and human development is increasingly important.
+Therefore, it is necessary for the role of the Information Society going forward to be seen and developed in the broader context of the post-2015 development agenda.
+A comprehensive and objective assessment of the WSIS framework and its Action Lines will be critical for determining the most appropriate and effective vehicle for harnessing the potential of ICTs for development.

-We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:
+We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed beyond 2015:

 Bridging the digital divide still remains a crucial task.